CreativeCodingLab/DynamicInfluenceNetworks/README.md

 # Article

-An article describing the DIN representation and the DIN-Viz software is currently in submission to IEEE VIS 2017.
+An [article](https://creativecoding.soe.ucsc.edu/pdfs/Forbes_DIN-Viz_VAST2017.pdf_ describing the DIN representation and the DIN-Viz software is accepted to [IEEE Transactions on Visualization and Computer Graphics](https://creativecoding.soe.ucsc.edu/pdfs/Forbes_DIN-Viz_VAST2017.pdf) and will be presented at [IEEE VIS](http://ieeevis.org/) in October 2017.